orbcode/orbuculum/README.md

  (debug probe), BMP.

 *This program is in heavy development.
 Check back frequently for new versions with additional functionality.
-The current status (4th July) is that the software runs on both Linux and OSX.
-ITM SW logging is working, and HW tracing (Watchpoints, Timestamps, PC Sampling etc.) is implemented and reported.
-Segger support has just been added.
+The current status (18th July) is that orbstat has just been added, which, initially, provides KCacheGrind compatible output for program visualisation.
+The software runs on both Linux and OSX.
 Orbtop has recently received even more special love and it seems robust on all tested workloads, and now can produce graphs too.*